nusenu/ansible-relayor/README.md

 * `tor_ExitRelay` boolean
   - You will want to set this to True if you want to run exit relays.
-  - Note: this is not related to the tor config introduced in 0.2.6.3-alphathis feature does not require tor v0.2.6.x
+  - Note: This feature does not depend on tor's 'ExitRelay' option recently introduced with tor v0.2.6.3-alpha.
   - default: False

 * `tor_ExitPolicy`